GlennNygard/map_generator/README.md

 This will fetch any required 3rd party libraries and build the project.

-Run the map generator from the build/ directory.
-From the root directory, just run:
+To run the map generator, just run the following command from the root directory:
 ```
 ./build/bin/map_generator
 ```